- Bullet Summary

-WHY is the reason to buy and the WHATs merely represent the tangible products as a proof of that belief.
+WHY is the reason to buy and the WHATs merely represent the tangible products as proof of that belief.

 He says there is nothing technically special about Apple, it’s just a company like another.

-There’s no real difference with its competitors.
+There’s no real difference from its competitors.